sparkison/eemove/README.md

-# eemove
+# cmsmove
 Automated deployment for ExpressionEngine websites
 ![alt text][logo]
 ---

 ## Dependencies
-eemove utilizes `rsync`, `ssh`, and `sshpass` (if not using keys for authentication).
-These items will need to be installed on your OS for eemove to work correctly.
+cmsmove utilizes `rsync`, `ssh`, and `sshpass` (if not using keys for authentication).
+These items will need to be installed on your OS for cmsmove to work correctly.

 You will need to install the Java Runtime Environment (JRE).
 You can find the latest release for your OS by going here: [Java SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and selecting the JRE Download button.
 ## Included libraries